Fox's Book of Martyrs

 we must have joy forever; therefore I will not bid you good night, for we shall

 suddenly meet with joy in the Kingdom of Heaven."
-The woman, after that,
+The woman, after that, was taken to a place to be drowned,

-was taken to a place to be drowned, and albeit she had a child sucking on her
+and albeit she had a child sucking on her breast, yet this moved nothing in the

-after she had commended her children to the neighbors of the town for God's
+unmerciful hearts of the enemies.
+So, after she had commended her children to

-sake, and the sucking bairn was given to the nurse,
+the neighbors of the town for God's sake, and the sucking child was given to the nurse, she sealed up the truth by her

 Being